Simple Field Files

 The Gwyddion Simple Field file format (.gsf) can be used in these situations instead.
 It is a single-channel format for 2D data that was designed to be easy and efficient to read and write, with human-readable header, reasonably expressive, and avoiding instrument or application specific fields (though it can optionally bear them).

 GSF can be read and written by Gwyddion version 2.20 or later.
+Third party implementations also exist, for instance Python gsffile.

 Overall structure